foundersandcoders/our-site-v3/src/pages/marketing/apply.md

 Your website _should_:

 - Be creative, show us with your _code_ who you are
-- Demonstrate your learnings from the prerequisites
+- Demonstrate your learnings from the requirements

 Your website _cannot_: